 The Insurance Hall of Fame is the insurance industry’s highest prestigious honor.
 It is awarded to leaders, innovators, and visionaries in the insurance field for having made a broad, encompassing, and lasting contribution to the industry.
-Located at the University of Alabama, the Insurance Hall of Fame Museum and Lecture Hall houses a collection of memorabilia illustrating the impact the insurance industry and its leaders have had on the world, especially in times of disaster and economic downturn.
-The Lecture Hall displays an extensive selection of original portraits of Hall of Fame Laureates.
+Located at the University of Alabama, the Insurance Hall of Fame Museum houses a collection of memorabilia illustrating the impact the insurance industry and its leaders have had on the world, especially in times of disaster and economic downturn.

 In 1957, the Insurance Hall of Fame Award was created at Griffith Foundation by Dr. John Bickley, Professor Emeritus of Insurance at the University of Alabama.
 It was created to reflect Dr. Bickley’s view that the institution of insurance would greatly benefit by honoring individuals who have enhanced the ability of insurers to serve society.
 By recognizing innovators, visionaries, and leaders, the industry encourages each new generation to higher levels of performance and dedication.